-Dental disease in pets often goes unnoticed, but it actually affects more than 85% of cats and dogs over the age of three.
+Dental disease in pets often goes unnoticed, but it actually affects more than 80 per cent of cats and dogs over the age of three.
 It’s the most common disease in pets and can lead to a variety of health complications, according to Dr. Lee Jane Huffman, a veterinary dentist at the Mississauga Oakville Veterinary Emergency Hospital.

 Dental health is important

 Left untreated, dental disease can cause a host of different problems in your pet.
 A pet dealing with a painful tooth may act differently or have difficulty chewing.
-In the past, owners have reported major changes in their pet’s personality and energy level after having a problem tooth removed, according to Dr. Huffman.
+According to Dr. Huffman, owners have reported major changes in their pet’s personality and energy level after having a problem tooth removed.

 Bacteria from the mouth can also enter the bloodstream and cause problems in major organs, like the heart, liver and kidneys, and abscesses can even weaken bones, leading to fractures and breaks.

 The worst case Dr. Huffman has ever seen was in a small dog that fractured both sides of his jaw while eating breakfast.
 “If the dog had been recommended a dental cleaning years before, or even a week before that happened, they never would have suffered that,” she says.

 How often your pet should get a dental checkup

 Small dogs are more susceptible to dental disease than large dogs, and are likely to require more frequent visits to the veterinary dentist.

 “When we bred dogs to be these smaller, pushed-in nose breeds, or just smaller in general, we didn’t shrink the size of their teeth.
 So they tend to have a lot more crowding.
 It kind of [prevents] the self-cleaning mechanisms that would be there in the bigger dogs,” says Dr. Huffman.